B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/LoadSchema.rst

-             for a single parameter can lead to inconsistent results; thus, it is strongly advised to always perform allele calling with the same set of parameters and refrain from altering the initial set of parameters values defined in the schema creation or adaptation processes.
+             for a single parameter can lead to inconsistent results; thus, it is strongly advised to always perform allele calling with the same set of parameters and refrain from altering the initial set of parameter values defined in the schema creation or adaptation processes.

 - The **species ID** or **scientific name** of the species that the schema will be associated to.